MagnoElMagnifico/dotfiles/README.md

 ```

 This script will create several symbolic links where each program expects its
-configuration file.
-Don't worry, any previous files will be renamed with the
-extension `.old` to avoid overwriting them.
+configuration file with the `ln -i` flag, so you will get a prompt.

 Also, the following packages may be downloaded: